 There are several ways to set up and create the subnets and custom VPC instance in Bright Cluster Manager:

-- 1. by using the command line cm-cloud-setup-private-cloud utility, - 2. by using the cmgui private cloud creation dialog box, - 3. by manually creating and configuring the private cloud object using cmsh.
+- 1. by using the command line cm-cluster-extension utility (section 4.2), - 2. by using the cmgui private cloud creation dialog box (section 3.1), - 3. by manually creating and configuring the private cloud object using cmsh.